sohanshanbhag1502/url-shortener/README.md

 minikube delete --all
 ```

-The docker containers for this app are publiccally available [here](https://hub.docker.com/r/shanbhagsohan/url-shortener)
+The docker containers for this app are publicly available [here](https://hub.docker.com/r/shanbhagsohan/url-shortener)